Specialized Diverge

 Riders who want one bike for road and off road.
 Commuters who mix tarmac with towpaths and cycle paths.
 Adventure riders and bikepackers.
 Anyone who has looked at their local bridleway network and thought "I wish I could ride that on my road bike."
 Also great for winter training when you want to avoid busy roads.

-Specialized Diverge Pro, key things to know
+Specialized Diverge, key things to know

 Cyclesite Fair Value Range